Shintifo/TransportationProblem/README.md

     python main.py

 Output format:
-* A vector of decision variables - x
-* Maximum (minimum) value of the objective function.

 * The string ”The method is not applicable!” or  The string ”The problem is not balanced!” or Print (demonstrate) input parameter table (a table constructed using matrix C, vectors S and D).
-* 3 vectors of initial basic feasible solution - x
-0 using North-West corner method, Vogel’s approximation method, and Russell’s approximation method
+* 3 vectors of initial basic feasible solution x0 using North-West corner method, Vogel’s approximation method, and Russell’s approximation method

 Example output: